edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 You may be tempted to allow your Domain entities to be aware of this interface so that these classes may retrieve configuration data at run-time.
 However, that introduces a new dependency.

-Introducing a new dependency in .NET applications is very easy.
-Too easy in fact.
+Introducing a new dependency in .NET applications is possible with a single NuGet command, and this is the problem.
 You can add a NuGet package reference several different ways and you can get yourself into trouble quickly.

 Most dependencies will come along with their own set of hidden dependencies.
-So just accepting one NuGet package into your project might make you dependent on several others you didn't know about.
+So accepting one NuGet package into your project might make you dependent on several others you didn't know about.
 Let's say we wanted to include a reference to the `IConfiguration` interface.
 It resides in the following NuGet package: